iorodeo/potentiostat/software/python/potentiostat/docs/tests.rst

 In cyclic voltammetry the output voltage ramps up and down cyclically in piecewise linear fashion in a triangle waveform for a number of cycles.
-This triangle waveform can be specified by the *amplitude*, *offset*, *period* and (phase) *shift* in a manner similar to a sinewave.
-Prior to begining the triangle waveform output, the  test procedure waits for a quiet period during which the voltage is held as a user specified value.
+This triangle waveform can be specified by the *amplitude*, *offset*, *period* and (phase) *shift* in a manner similar to a sine wave.
+Prior to beginning the triangle waveform output, the  test procedure waits for a quiet period during which the voltage is held as a user specified value.
 The quiet period is defined by the *quietTime* and *quietValue* parameters.
 Immediately following the end of the